Multiple Hypothesis Testing Framework for Spatial Signals: The spatial inference problem

 \section{The spatial inference problem}

 The spatial inference problem is illustrated in Fig.~\ref{fig:spa-inf}. $\nulReg$ and $\altReg$ denote the regions of nominal and anomalous, different or interesting behavior, respectively.
 The continuous observation area is discretized by a regular grid of $\numPx$ elements, to each of which we refer by its index $\pxIdx\in[\numPx]$.
-Their position on the grid is denoted by $\crdPx = [\xPx, \yPx]^\top$.
-The state of the observed phenomenon at grid point $\pxIdx \in[\numPx]$ and time instant $\timeIdx\in[\numSam]$ is described by the unknown true binary local hypothesis $\HPxTime \in \{\HNul, \HAlt\}$, with the \textit{null hypothesis} $\HNul$ and the \textit{alternative} $\HAlt$.
+Their position on the grid is denoted by $\crdPx = [\xPx, \yPx]^\top$. \newMinor{Sensors are placed at $\numSen \leq\numPx$ grid points.
+To keep the notation simple, we use the same ordering in the indices of sensors and grid points, i.e., the sensor $\senIdx\,\forall\,[\numSen]$ is located at grid point $\pxIdx = \senIdx$.} The state of the observed phenomenon at grid point $\pxIdx \in[\numPx]$ and time instant $\timeIdx\in[\numSam]$ is described by the unknown true binary local hypothesis $\HPxTime \in \{\HNul, \HAlt\}$, with the \textit{null hypothesis} $\HNul$ and the \textit{alternative} $\HAlt$.
 If $\HPxTime = \HNul$, we say that the observed phenomenon is in its nominal state at $\pxIdx\in[\numPx]$, $\timeIdx\in[\numSam]$.
 If $\HPxTime = \HAlt$, an interesting phenomenon or \textit{anomaly} is present. $\HAlt$ holds under any deviation from $\HNul$ and is thus in general \textit{composite}.
 In environmental monitoring, $\HNul$ could represent clean air, whereas $\HAlt$ could indicate contamination above a tolerable level.
 We consider phenomena that vary smoothly in space and slowly in time.
 Due to the latter, we assume that the true local hypotheses are constant over the observation period and write $\HPx = \HPxTime\,\forall\,\timeIdx\in[\numSam]$.
-For now, we assume that a sensor is placed at each grid point.